Charlotte Film Society

 Charlotte Film Lab is the newest series which aims to provide a viewing ground for innovative, artistic and truthful cinematic works as well as an intimate conversation with the creators of the films in a unique setting built around their work screened.
 Supporters of the Saturday Night Cine Club will love the opportunity to be able to speak with the films’ creators to find out what motivated their decisions and to hear tales of the production not seen in the final works.
 Fans of the Back Alley Film Series will also enjoy seeing a wide array of truly independent films, often shown by the directors who travel with their films in tow and share their story one crowd at a time.

 A volunteer-based Board of Directors plans and oversees the Society’s activities to help assist in the continued cultural growth of Charlotte and to ensure that a variety of cinematic experiences are offered to the larger community.
 While the programming and locations have changed throughout the years, our Society’s mission remains the same: to bring foreign, classic, and independent films to Charlotte that might not otherwise come here and to promote a broad range of current and classic titles from all countries and genres.

 The Charlotte Film Society has operated since 1982 without the help of grants or funding from other non-profit or government agencies.
 It relies solely on nominal membership dues and promotions from sponsors.

-Saturday Night Cine Club - The Third MurderSeptember 1
+Saturday Night Cine Club - Return of the HeroNovember 17

 Update this organization